- Home

 Recycled / Nonpotable Water

-Recycled water is a safe alternative when the guidelines are followed and it is used for its intended purpose.
 Recycled water must meet strict water quality standards outlined in Title 22, Chapter 3, Division 4 of the California Code of Regulations.
-In order to make sure that CVWD's reclamation plants are meeting Title 22 standards, every day a recycled water sample is collected and analyzed for total coliform bacteria.
-Also, chlorine residual, modal contact time, and turbidity are continuously monitored.
+To meet these regulations, employees collect and test recycled water samples every day to meet strict regulations for total coliform bacteria.
+In addition, chlorine residual, modal contact time, and turbidity are continuously monitored.

-Increasing the supply and use of recycled water is a key component of CVWD’s long-range water management plans.
+Increasing the supply and use of recycled water is critical to CVWD’s long-range water management plans.
+It creates a secondary reliable local supply source and is drought-proof, enabling us to conserve our precious groundwater for future generations.

 -